nickserv/danamccurdy.com/_posts/2014-06-09-The-Woman-You-Are-4-Glimpses.md

 ---
 layout: post
-title: The Woman You Are
+title: "The Woman You Are: 4 Glimpses"
 category: love
 ---

-# THE WOMAN YOU ARE (4 GLIMPSES)

 Tender and strong,
 Gentle and tough,